protocol/web3-dev-team/proposals/content-addressed-pkg-mgmt.md

 What awesome potential impact/outcomes/results will we see if we nail this project?
 -->

+Past attempts at decentralizing packagement have attempted to import whole registries into IPFS but come with a very high commitment cost and painful onboarding UX, as such have had low adoption so far.

+In taking a slightly different approach, focusing on content addressing data from registries, we allow each user to co-host the packages that they use, unlocking resiliance and performance gains without requiring significant infrastructure or upfront buy-in from upstream registry maintainers.

+Almost every software developer uses package management in some form, reducing the commitment costs of switching to content addressed packagement could unlock the data from large centralized registries and enable significant innovation in the package management space, enabling innovations like blockchain-based solutions that work seemlessly with existing centralized infrastructure.

 #### Leverage
 _How much would nailing this project improve our knowledge and ability to execute future projects?_

 <!--
 Explain the opportunity or leverage point for our subsequent velocity/impact (e.g. by speeding up development, enabling more contributors, etc)
 -->
+Formalizing the existing patterns in packagement in content addressed terminology will enable other projects and contributors to build on top of those formats in an open form.

+Brand new package managers will be able to directly implement the best practices as well as reducing their infrastructure overheads by adhering to a content addressed package management protocol.

+Documenting the architecture pattern of how we content addressed and decentralized package management can then be used as a blueprint for other similar internet infrastructure projects.

 #### Confidence
 _How sure are we that this impact would be realized?
 Label from [this scale](https://medium.com/@nimay/inside-product-introduction-to-feature-priority-using-ice-impact-confidence-ease-and-gist-5180434e5b15)_.